longthg-workshops/EKS-Workshop-1/content/2-Prerequiste/2.1-prepare-environment/2.1.3-remote-vscode/_index.md

 On **_Create Key Pair_**:
 - At _Name_, enter any name for your key pair.
-- Tiếp đến, chọn loại a key type and the _.pem_ format.
+- Next, choose a key type and the _.pem_ format.
 - Click _Create key pair_ at the bottom to proceed to create your key pair.

 ![](/EKS-Workshop-1/images/2/1/3/002.jpg?width=50pc)